The 7th Annual Social Enterprise Symposium

 Dr. Mrim Boutla is a cognitive neuroscientist turned career coach turned social entrepreneur.
 Mrim is proud to be a first generation college student who paid her way through college and graduated debt free with her Bsc in Psychology from the Unversité Catholique de Louvain (Belgium), as well as her MA and PhD in Brain and Cognitive Sciences from the University of Rochester.
 Both at Brown University and at the Kelley School of Business (Indiana University), Mrim leveraged her brain-based coaching method to help hundreds of liberal arts graduates, MBA students and PhD candidates get hired faster for career opportunities in Corporate Social Responsibility (CSR), social enterprise, and sustainable business.
 Blending her life experiences, her 10 years of studying brain plasticity and executive function and her in-depth knowledge of job search strategies and tactics, Mrim has developed a proven brain-based career development methodology that will help you get hired for jobs that maximize impact and income.

-Ryan attended the University of Maryland and completed the Bachelor of Science and Master of Science programs in the Fire Protection Engineering program.
-Currently, Ryan is responsible the business and fundraising operations for the Mulciber Stove - a high efficiency wood stove that brings clean, local, renewable energy with a push of a button.
+Ryan is responsible the business and fundraising operations for the Mulciber Stove - a high efficiency wood stove that brings clean, local, renewable energy with a push of a button.
+Ryan graduated for the University of Maryland with a B.S. and M.S. in the Fire Protection Engineering program.

 Dr. Stephanie Lansing, Assistant Professor - Department of Environmental Science & Technology, University of Maryland, College Park